-If a friend comes out to you, remember that they are still the same person you knew before; you just have more information about them than you did before.
+If a friend comes out to you, remember that they are still the same person; you just have more information about them than you did before.

 - If someone is choosing to come out to you, it shows that you are important to them.
 Reassure them of your continued friendship and support.
 This is important as they may be afraid that you will reject them, and that they would lose you as a friend.
 Be the friend you have always been.

 - Try not to react badly, even if you have strong feelings about LGBTI+ issues.
 If you judge your friend, or express disapproval, you will do nothing to change your friend’s identity, but you will hurt them and make them feel rejected and uncared for.
 It is also important to remember the potential impact rejection by friends and family can have on the mental health and wellbeing of LGBTI+ people.

 - Offer your friend a hug – it could mean a lot to them.

 - You might feel hurt that they hadn’t told you before, but try to remember the challenges and fears LGBTI+ people often face in being open about their identity.

 - Respect your friend’s privacy – it is up to them to decide if, when, and how they tell other people.